syseleven/terraform-provider-sys11iam/README.md

 ## Building

-Run `make terraform-provider-ncs` to build.
-This results in the binary `terraform-provider-ncs`.
+Run `make terraform-provider-sys11iam` to build.
+This results in the binary `terraform-provider-sys11iam`.

 ## Installing

 Run `go install .` to install the binary to your local golang binary path.
-This should result in a deployment to `~/go/bin/terraform-provider-ncs`, where `terraform` can find it.
+This should result in a deployment to `~/go/bin/terraform-provider-sys11iam`, where `terraform` can find it.

 ## Running